Authorities in desperate hunt for Cleveland fugitive who uploaded killing to Facebook

 A later post read: "I killed 15 today because of [the second woman.]"
 The user referred to the purported killings as his "Easter day slaughter."
 Williams, the police chief, said Monday "there are not other victims that we know of."

 NBC News archived the Facebook posts before the account was removed.
-"This is a horrific crime and we do not allow this kind of content on Facebook," the company said in a statement.
+"This is a horrific crime and we do not allow this kind of content on Facebook," the company said in a statement on Sunday.

+On Monday, the company said in a statement that it suspended the suspect's account within 23 minutes of receiving its first report about the video showing the fatal shooting, and about two hours after receiving a report of any kind about Stephens' Facebook activity.

+"But we know we need to do better," Facebook said, adding that it was reviewing its work flow for reporting activity "to be sure people can report videos or other materials that violates our standards as easily and quickly as possible."

 Williams said Monday afternoon that authorities had spoken to several people with whom Stephens had contact and that they had been cooperative with the investigation.
 He would not specify if this included Stephens' mother or the second woman.